quidphp/base/README.md

     - zip

 ## Comment
-**QuidPHP/Base** code is commented and all methods are explained.
-However, most of the comments are written in French.
+**QuidPHP/Base** code is commented in French and all methods are explained.

 ## Convention
 **QuidPHP/Base** is built on the following conventions: